 As an example, the Earth-system boundary is crossed by carbon dioxide when burning fossil fuels.
 Entry points into the supply chain are at extraction or import.
 Here import duties or extraction duties could be applied.

-For plastics, fees could be levied on sales of raw plastic pellets, and discounted when pellets are produced from recycled plastic.
+For plastics, fees could be levied on sales of raw plastic pellets.